zehadialam/Vigenere-Cipher-Breaker/README.md

 ## Running the program
 ### UNIX
-To run the program in a UNIX environment, ensure that GCC is installed, so that the source code files can be compiled.
+To run the program in a UNIX environment with the provided Makefile, ensure that GCC is installed, so that the source code files can be compiled.
 This can be checked by running the following command:
 ```
 gcc --version
 ```